Julia Fox: Personal life

 In November 2018, Fox married Peter Artemiev.
 They resided together in Yorkville, Manhattan.
 Their son was born in 2021.
 Their divorce was finalized in July 2020.

 In October 2022, she stated that she experienced postpartum depression.
-She also said she has bipolar disorder, obsessive–compulsive disorder, and attention deficit hyperactive disorder, and that she is autistic.
+She also has obsessive–compulsive disorder, and ADHD, and she is autistic.

 In 2019, a close friend of Fox's died of a fentanyl overdose.
 Fox has spoken about how her friend's death influenced her to remain sober.

 In an article she wrote for Interview in January 2022, Fox confirmed that she was dating rapper Kanye West.
 The two broke up the following month.
-Shortly after the break-up, a doctored headline of Fox, claiming the relationship ended due to West's dislike of her going "goblin mode" went viral online, prompting the phrase "goblin mode" to become widely used.
+Shortly after the break-up, a doctored headline claiming the relationship ended due to West's dislike of her going "goblin mode" went viral online, prompting the phrase "goblin mode" to become widely used.
 Fox confirmed that the headline was false.

 Julia Fox became celibate sometime in late 2021 or early 2022.
 She first publicly revealed this decision on May 11, 2024, in a comment under a TikTok video.
 Fox's abstinence began when she felt like she was "done with men" after giving dating her "best shot".
 After Roe v.
 Wade was overturned in June 2022, she said she turned her abstinence into a "subtle rebellion".

-In July 2024, Fox publicly identified herself as a lesbian in a TikTok video.
-She later stated in an August 2025 Allure profile that she is pansexual, and that while she is "more attracted to the female body", she "could be attracted to anyone and anything".
+In July 2024, Fox publicly identified herself as a lesbian in a TikTok video, though the statement was made humorously.
+She later stated in an August 2025 Allure profile that she is in fact pansexual, and claimed that "If it were just down to the physical, I'm more attracted to the female body.
+Men don't do it for me at all [physically], but I can be attracted to a man's mind.
+I'm a vibes person".

 In October 2025, Fox received backlash for dressing in a bloody replica of the pink Chanel suit that First Lady Jacqueline Kennedy was wearing when her husband, President John F. Kennedy, was assassinated.
 Fox wore the suit to a Halloween party in New York City.
 She defended herself on Instagram by writing that it was "a statement."
 She wrote, "[Jacqueline's] decision not to change clothes, even after being encouraged to, was an act of extraordinary bravery.
 It was performance, protest, and mourning all at once.
 A woman weaponizing image and grace to expose brutality.
 It's about trauma, power, and how femininity itself is a form of resistance."